 Return to Denver

 Shanahan returned to Denver the following season, 1990, as quarterbacks coach.
 However, Shanahan only stayed in Denver two seasons.
-After a poor 1990 season, the team won the AFC West and make the AFC championship game, where they lost to the Buffalo Bills.
-After the season, Shanahan accepted the offensive coordinator position with the San Francisco 49ers.
+After a poor 1990 season, the team won the 1991 AFC West and made the AFC championship game, where they lost to the Buffalo Bills.
+After that, Shanahan accepted the offensive coordinator position with the San Francisco 49ers.

 San Francisco 49ers